 For the purposes of section 19(2A)(b) of the Act, the prescribed period for a general or restricted licence is 3 years.

-[Regulation 8A inserted in Gazette 27 Jun 2017 p.
+[Regulation 8A inserted: Gazette 27 Jun 2017 p.
 3409.]

 8B.
 Prescribed period for renewed general or restricted licence